glouppe/info8010-deep-learning/lecture1.md

 class: middle

-The **capacity** of a learning algorithm and of its hypothesis space intuitively represents the ability to find a good model $f \in \mathcal{F}$ for any function, regardless of its complexity.
+The **capacity** of an hypothesis space induced by a learning algorithm intuitively represents the ability to find a good model $f \in \mathcal{F}$ for any function, regardless of its complexity.

 - If the capacity of $\mathcal{F}$ is low, then $f\_B \notin \mathcal{F}$ and $R(f) - R\_B$ is large for any $f \in \mathcal{F}$, including $f\_\*$ and $f\_\*^{\mathbf{d}}$.
 Such models $f$ are said to **underfit** the data.